fanaticAE/ThalliumLogger/README.md

  - Tagging
   Each Message can be given it's own tag.
  - Caching
-  Cachesize can be choosen.
-(Maximal Cache time is in development) Caching can be disabled for each Output.
+  Cachesize and maximal time can be choosen.
+  Caching can be disabled for each Output.
   You can set a lowest level to be cached, so that a message with a level lower than this one flushes the cache and writes immediately to all outputs.
  - Custom Output Format